 According to the fiscal note, changing the valuation methodology for community solar gardens to the income approach will result in reduced local property tax revenue of \$3.1m in tax year 2022 and \$3.5 million in tax year 2023.
 As it relates to battery storage and the reduced rate at which it is assessed, the fiscal note reads: "the bill will reduce the amount of property taxes collected by local government by an indeterminate amount".

-SB 20 is waiting to be heard on second reading in the House.
+SB 20 will be heard in the house finance committee on Monday, April 5th.